karunakarrao/DevOps/Terraform/Terraform Basics.md

        	2. type			--> variable type - default type is any ( any/string/bool/number/list/map/set/object/tuple )
 	3. description		--> variable description what is the use of it.

 	string:		String
 	bool: 		True / False
 	number: 	Numeric
 	list: 		list is collection of any type. list is indexed as 0, 1, 2, 3.
 Access like `var.prefix[0]`
-map: 		key-value pairs, where all keys and values are of the any type. `var.example_map["key1"]`
+	map: 		key-value pairs, where all keys and values are of the same type. `var.example_map["key1"]`
 	set: 		collection of unique values of the same type. `var.prefix[0]`
-object: 	complex data structure with attributes of different types.
+	object: 	complex data structure with attributes of different types. `var.example_object.key1`
 	tuple: 		collection of values of different types. like string, bool, number

 variables.tf
 ---------------------------------------------